syncfusion-content/xamarin-docs/Xamarin/SfSchedule/data-bindings.md

 You can download the entire source code of this demo for Xamarin.Forms from here [RecurrenceExceptions](https://github.com/SyncfusionExamples/Create-Recurrence-Exceptions-to-schedule-for-custom-recurring-appointments-in-Xamarin.Forms).

-## Get List of Visible Appointments
+## Get visible appointments
 You can get the list of visible appointments by using [GetVisibleAppointments](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.SfSchedule~GetVisibleAppointments.html) method available in schedule.
-It is applicable in all schedule views.
+It is applicable for all schedule views.

-### Get Visible Appointments from Start/End time ranges:
+### Get visible appointments from given date time range:
-You can get the visible appointments on schedule by passing the start and end time range to `GetVisibleAppointments` method.
+You can get the visible appointments in schedule by passing the start and end `DateTime` range to `GetVisibleAppointments` method.

 {% tabs %}
 {% highlight c# %}